-Lohri festival comes a day before Maghi, and it indicates the harvesting of crops, mainly in the northern regions of India.
-In other parts of India, it is famously known as Makar Sankranti.
-People celebrate this festival by igniting a bonfire at night.
-Whereas some of them also organize signing ceremony or dance competition nearby their house.
-A newly-married couple participates in the festive rituals and seeks blessings from their elders.
+Lohri is a harvest festival that marks the ending of winters.
+It celebrates the harvesting of the Rabi crop in Punjab.
+In other parts of India, it is known as Makar Sankranti.
+Igniting a bonfire at night is the core ritual of the Lohri celebration.
+In fact, some people also organise a signing ceremony or dance competition nearby their house.
+Lohri is an auspicious occasion for newly-married couples to participate in festive rituals and seek blessings from their elders.
 Generally, Lohri falls on the 13th day of January.
-On this occasion, boys and girls together take part in folk songs.
+On this occasion, people irrespective of their age and gender, participate in folk songs.

 There is a famous legend associated with the celebration of this festival.
 The story revolves around the dacoit named Dulla, who was living in the Mughal district of Punjab.
 People consider him a fearless man as he was known for single-handedly rescuing the slave girls.
 Moreover, apart from saving girls, he was also responsible for arranging their marriages.
 Lohri festival is celebrated in honour of Dulla Bhatti and his exploits, Sundri and Mundri.
 People have created a theme of this folklore, which they used in folk songs.
-Nowadays, it has become a common trend to use this theme in folk songs while celebrating the festival of Lohri.
+Nowadays, it has become common to use this theme in folk songs while celebrating the Lohri harvest festival.

 Lohri is indeed an indigenous ritual that emerged in the Himalayan foothills, whose winter is colder than those of the remaining portion of the Arabian peninsula.
-Following the weeks of rabi season cropping work, Hindus and Sikhs lit bonfires in their yards, socialised around the flames, sang and danced together as soon as they learn about starting of winter.
-On the other hand, Punjabis celebrates Lohri by the end of the month, during which the winter solstice occurs.
-Lohri is a Hindu festival that symbolises the advent of the winter solstice.
+Once the Rabi season marks its beginning, Hindus and Sikhs lit bonfires in their yards, socialise around the bonfire, and sing and dance together throughout the week.
+On the other hand, Punjabis celebrate Lohri till the end of the month, during which the winter solstice occurs.

 Significance Of Lohri

-This festival indicates the winter crop season celebration associated (which is mainly see in Punjab or Haryana).
-It marks the end of the winter solstice and the northwards movement of the Sun.
-This festival falls on the day of Uttaryana, and from this day gets longer and nights becomes shorter.
-Basically, Lohri is all about welcoming the warmer days.
+Lohri marks the end of the winter solstice and the northwards movement of the Sun.
+This festival falls a day after Makar Sankranti, and from this day; nights become shorter, and the day gets longer.
+Basically, Lohri is all about welcoming the warmer days which is symbolised by the bonfire.
 Many people, especially farmers, begin to harvest the crop from this day.

 The Proceedings Of The Day

-Lohri festivities can hit a higher pitch of enthusiasm in homes that have recently witnessed a marriage or childbirth.
-The majority of North Indians require special Lohri ceremonies in residential homes.
+Lohri is celebrated with enthusiasm in homes that have recently witnessed a marriage or childbirth.
+The majority of North Indians does special Lohri ceremonies.
 Lohri events are recorded, with unique Lohri songs accompanying them.

-Music and dancing are two important things about the festivities.
-People wear new clothes in their finest outfits to join dance and singing competition.
-The main course at a Lohri dinner is typically sarson da saag and makki di roti.
+Music and dancing are two important parts of Lohri.
+People adorn themselves with the finest outfits to join dance and singing competitions.
 People living in urban areas also celebrate Lohri with great pleasure.

 Lohri is one of the most celebrated festivals in India.
 We learned how the people in north India gear up for its celebration 15 days prior.
 Even young girls and boys begin their celebration early to create the best festive moments.
 Whereas, in other parts, people visit temples to worship the God and Goddess on this auspicious day.
 Happy Lohri Everyone! 🙂